Insurance bad faith in Nevada is when an insurance company refuses to defend or indemnify a policy holder without a reasonable basis.

 - Damages for the mental suffering and emotional distress caused by the insurer’s bad faith.

 Nevada law allows the recovery of punitive damages in bad faith insurance cases.
-To win them, the insurer must have acted with fraud, malice or oppression.7
+To win them, the insurer must have acted with:

 And while Nevada law generally imposes a cap on punitive damages, there is no cap on the punitive damages in Nevada for bad faith by an insurer.9

-If you suffered damages because your insurer wrongfully denied or failed to defend your claim, we invite you to contact us for a free consultation.
+If you suffered damages because insurance adjusters wrongfully denied or failed to defend your claim, our Nevada bad faith insurance law attorneys invite you to contact us to discuss your options.

-We can also help you if an insurer breached its duty to defend in California and the insurer’s duty to defend and indemnify in Colorado.
+We can also help you if an insurer breached its duty to defend in California or duty to defend in Colorado.
+Our practice areas span all types of tort and personal injury cases in addition to unfair claims practices cases.

 - NRS 104.1201(t).